 ABC Stores: If you can't find it here........................

 ABC Stores are located all over Oahu.
 You can't walk down a block without hitting a store or several stores.
 The stores range from small shops to large department sized stores.
 Everything you could want to buy are in these stores: food items, alcohol, souvenirs, clothing, makeup, toiletries, sun block, beach towels, candy, picture frames, beach coolers, hats and more.
 The prices here are very affordable so it is the perfect place to pick up some cheap souvenirs for the people back home.

-During our trip, Liz and I hit several of the ABC stores.
-I needed some sun block so we walked across the street of the Moana Surfrider for some.
-We also found some Tee Shirts for ourselves; a few beach ones for me and a Hello Kitty for my wife (she is a huge Hello Kitty fan).
-We bought some Kona coffee for my Mother-in-law and a baseball cap for my Father-in-law.
+During our most recent trip, Liz and I hit several of the ABC stores for souvenir items.
+We found some Tee Shirts for ourselves; a few beach ones for me and a Hello Kitty for my wife (she is a huge Hello Kitty fan).
+We bought some Kona coffee for my Mother-in-law and a tee for our friend who was watching our kitty.
+We also bought some cute Plumeria necklaces for my nieces.
 At one location they had two very cute beach dresses (2 for $30) which made for nice coverups for Liz at the beach.
-We also bought two beach towels; a map of Hawaii for me and a Hello Kitty Hawaii for Liz.

-We were told to save our receipts.
+We always save our receipts.
 Depending on how much you spend you receive a free gift.
 At the end of our trip we handed in all of our receipts and got a free beach bag which came in handy for lugging our souvenirs back home on the plane.